top of page

 Your time horizon should guide your investment strategy.
 Short-term goals (under 3 years) require safer, liquid investments, while long-term goals (5+ years) benefit from higher-risk assets like stocks or property.

-8. What Is the Difference Between Active and Passive Investing?
+What Is the Difference Between Active and Passive Funds?

 Active investing involves selecting individual stocks or funds to beat the market, often incurring higher costs.
 Passive investing tracks market indexes via ETFs or mutual funds, offering lower costs and stable returns.

-• Which is safer?
-Passive investments tend to be more stable and lower-cost, though active investing can outperform in certain market conditions.
+Passive investments tend to be more volatile and lower-cost, though active investing can outperform in flat or declining market conditions.

 Diversification and a long-term strategy are essential.
 Defensive assets like bonds or cash provide stability, and it’s crucial to avoid making emotional decisions.

-• What are safe-haven assets?
-Gold, government bonds, or cash can provide stability but limit long-term growth if overused.
+Gold, government bonds, or cash fixed deposits can provide stability but limit long-term growth if overused.

 Investing is a journey that requires knowledge and patience.
 Don't leave your financial future to chance.